Dueling Town Halls for Trump, Biden After Debate Plan Nixed

 Trump’s Environmental Protection Agency granted dozens of waivers to petroleum companies seeking to bypass congressional rules requiring the level of the corn-based fuel additive ethanol that gasoline must contain.
 He has recently denied more waiver requests, but the EPA’s previous action removed about 4 billion gallons of ethanol demand, resulting in the closure — at least temporarily — of more than a dozen ethanol plants in Iowa.

-While mostly laying low on Wednesday, Biden has stepped up campaign travel in the past week, with visits to Arizona, Nevada, Florida and Pennsylvania.
-The former vice president isn’t introducing new themes in his pitch that he’s a steady alternative to Trump.
-Biden and his aides believe the president’s scattershot campaign messaging since his COVID-19 diagnosis proves the core of Biden’s case.
+Biden has stepped up campaign travel in the past week, with visits to Arizona, Nevada, Florida and Pennsylvania, where he drove his consistent campaign message that Trump has mishandled the coronavirus pandemic.

-Trump’s return to Iowa came as he has been forced into playing defense following a widely panned performance in the first debate and his illness.
-Republicans have raised alarm that enthusiasm among Trump’s base has waned slightly after the one-two punch of those events, casting his reelection into doubt.

 Barrow reported from Wilmington, Del., and Madhani from Chicago.